mathematicie/forest_tracker/README.md

 3. Add some incentives.
 For instance, TreeCoins.
 A user would get, say, 10 TreeCoins for every tree cut/planted report.
 That would make it even more interesting.
 Also, can maintain a leaderboard and give some rewards, it would make people more willing to participate.

+## Contribution
+Any contribution on this project will be much appreciated.

+### Thank You